apereo/cas/cas-server-documentation/integration/Google-Apps-Integration.md

 uploaded into Google Apps under Security/SSO.

 ## Configure CAS
-Adjust the following settings in your `cas.properties`:
+Adjust the following settings in your `application.properties`:

 ```properties
 ##